noble-antwi/cybersecurity_projects/Email Analysis/Analysis 2/README.md

 By correlating the IP address, hostname, and email content, the likelihood of this email being from a legitimate source increased significantly.

----
-Here’s the expanded version of the remaining sections of your analysis:

----

 ### **7. Autonomous System Number (ASN)**